AtomicReact/AtomicReact/docs/Atom.md

     └── css
 ```

-Inside `AtomicDir/html` there will be Atom's structure.
+Inside `AtomicDir/html` will be the Atom's structure.
 Each Atom has its own file structure with an `.html` extension. **The name of the file is the Atom name or the Atom key**, so if you create a file called `MyFirstAtom.html` inside `AtomicDir/html` then your **Atom key** is `MyFirstAtom`.

-Atom's struture is any *html* struture, but it is recommended that each structure stays within a **single tag**.
+The Atom's struture is any *html* struture, but it is recommended that each structure stays within a **single tag**.
 For exemple:

 In `MyFirstAtom.html` file: